zupit-it/pipeline-templates/README.md

 ###### Action

-**.github/actions/dotnet/format** is the action that format a .NET solution.
+**.github/actions/dotnet/install** is the action that install .NET in the current runner.

 It requires these inputs: